FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 According to Hund's rule of maximum multiplicity, the lowest energy state will be the one in which the multiplicity is largest.
 This means that electrons will fill orbitals singly and with parallel spins before pairing up.
 Triplets therefore tend to have a slightly lower energy than singlets.

-Jablonski diagrams showing fluorescence energy transitions
+Jablonski diagram showing fluorescence energy transitions

-Jablonski diagrams showing fluorescence energy transitions
+Jablonski diagram showing fluorescence energy transitions

 Fluorescence consists of only spin-allowed transitions.
 As photons have spin-0, only transitions between states of the same spin, i.e. singlet-singlet, are spin-allowed.
 Therefore, where S0 is the singlet ground state (or highest occupied molecular orbit), and S1 is the singlet excited state (or lowest occupied molecular orbit), the absorption edge will tend to correspond to the S0 → S1 transition.
 Similarly, the emission peak will also tend to correspond to the S1 → S0 transition.